RajaJaganathan/react-table-view/README.md

 This is a react table view - lightweight, semantic, highly customizable data table.

-> Check out [SurviveJS - Webpack and React](http://survivejs.com/) to dig deeper into the topic.
+> Check out [react-table-view - React](https://github.com/RajaJaganathan/react-table-view) to dig deeper into the topic.
 ### Common Tasks

 * Developing - **npm start** - Runs the development server at *localhost:8080* and use Hot Module Replacement.
 You can override the default host and port through env (`HOST`, `PORT`).